ga-dc/wdi_radio_backbone/README.md

 * Define a Backbone specialty view for `player`
   * When you click a song in the collection view, should play song in player
 * Define a specialty view for `create` song

+## Thursday: Add Backbone Router

+### Router

+* Implement a Backbone Router for your application
+* Add an empty `Router` object to the global `App` object to namespace your router definition
+* Create a Backbone Router definition
+  * Setup a root route
+  * Setup a route for adding a new song
+  * Setup a route for which song is currently playing
+* Create an instance of our router in `app.js` and initialize it

 ## Bonus